MR-Addict/mdbook-embedify/example/src/local/announcement-banner.md

 # Announcement Banner

 Announcement banner allows you put important messages at the top of the page.
-It supports **markdown** syntax so that you can easily customize the message.
+It supports **markdown** syntax too.

 ## Options